 My love for Germany just multiplied when I learned about the Bayern Ticket or the Bavaria Ticket.
 It is a ticket that cuts down the cost of travel to less than half and allows you to thoroughly and effortlessly explore the gorgeous state of Bavaria.
 We used the Bayern Ticket on 5 out of our 7 days in Bavaria and saved enormous amounts of money.
-We used it to travel from Munich to Schliersee and the neighbouring countryside towns, explore all of Munich, visit Austria, travel to Neuschwanstein Castle and head back to the airport!
+We used it to travel from Munich to Schliersee and the neighbouring German small towns, explore all of Munich, visit Austria, travel to the many Bavarian castles including the famous Neuschwanstein Castle and head back to the airport!

 Here is all the information you need about it: